Open-source Firmware and Bootloaders¶

 Landscape¶

 There are a lot open-source firmware projects.
 I was trying to understand their relationship.
-After some research, I drew the following landscape figure.
+After some research, I drew the above figure.
+This figure is very x86-centric.
+Other architecture have other firmwares.

 Bottom-up: